cjheath/treetop/doc/syntactic_recognition.markdown

 requires that the rule would produce the same result (if run again) as it produced the first time when the result was remembered.
 If you violate this principle in your semantic predicates, be prepared to fight Cerberus before you're allowed out of Hades again.

+There's an example of how to use semantic predicates to parse a language with white-space indented blocks in the examples directory.